samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab8_CleanUp/readme.md

 1. Verify the deletion of the resource group

 ## Clean up Resources
-When you finish exploring the Azure AI Studio, you should delete the resources you’ve created to avoid unnecessary Azure costs.
+When you finish exploring the Azure AI, you should delete the resources you’ve created to avoid unnecessary Azure costs.

 Navigate to the Azure portal at https://portal.azure.com.
 In the Azure portal, on the Home page, select Resource groups.